LaGuardia Airport: Terminal C (1992–2022)

-Terminal D (1983—2022)
+Terminal D (1983–2022)

-Terminal D opened on June 19, 1983, at a cost of approximately $90 million, and was designed by William Nicholas Bodouva + Associates Architects to accommodate Delta's new Boeing 757 and Boeing 767 aircraft.
+Terminal D opened on June 19, 1983, at a cost of approximately $90 million, and was designed by William Nicholas Bodouva + Associates Architects to accommodate Delta Air Lines' new Boeing 757 and Boeing 767 aircraft.
 This terminal also housed Northwest Airlines and Northwest Airlink from its opening in 1983 until the merger into Delta in 2009.

 As of January 8, 2020, Delta Air Lines and Delta Connection operate out of the new Concourse G that was connected to Terminal D. Terminal D was connected to Terminal C by a 600-foot walkway, which opened in early 2013 as part of Delta's effort to build a hub at LaGuardia.
-As of September 1, 2020, the walkway between Terminals C and D were demolished, and the construction of the new Concourse F is currently underway.
+As of September 1, 2020, however, the walkway between Terminals C and D was demolished.

 As of June 4, 2022, Terminal D's check-in and baggage claim areas were closed.
 During the week of September 12–18, 2022, the central and eastern sections of Terminal D were demolished.
-The West end of Terminal D with a Delta Sky Club and gates 81–85 remain standing and are still in use.
-This section is connected to the new Terminal C via a walkway bridge.
-The remaining gates will stay in operation until the new Concourse F is complete which will use gate numbers 82–89.
+The western end of Terminal D with a Delta Sky Club and gates 81–85 remained operational while the new Concourse F was constructed.
+After the eastern end of Concourse F fully opened, Terminal D shut down to allow installation for Concourse F's western gates.
+Once completed, the new concourse will use gate numbers 82–89.